Defensive stocks lead rebound in FTSE 100 | Business

 - United Kingdom

-UK's FTSE 100 rose on Friday, boosted by gains in defensive stocks at the end of a choppy week, which saw mounting fears around hawkish central banks, weak economic data, and rising risks of a recession.
-The blue-chip index inched up 0.4%, with healthcare stocks that tend to decouple from economic cycles, rising the most.
-The domestically focussed FTSE 250 was up 0.4%.
+UK's FTSE 100 rose on Friday, lifted by defensive stocks at the end of a choppy week that saw investor anxiety over hawkish central banks, weak economic readings and heightened risks of a global recession.
+The blue-chip index climbed 1.2%, with healthcare and consumer staples stocks that tend to decouple from economic cycles, rising the most.
+The domestically focussed FTSE 250 also rose 1.2%.

-The FTSE 100 was set to end the week largely flat, while the mid-cap index was on pace for a weekly loss of 1%.
-Data showed British retail sales volumes slid by 0.5% in May, showing that consumers cut back on shopping in the face of fast-rising inflation last month, and an increase in sales in April was revised down sharply.
+The FTSE 100 was set to snap a three-week run of losses, while the mid-cap index was on pace for its fourth consecutive weekly decline.
+Data showed British retail sales volumes slid by 0.5% in May, showing that consumers cut back on shopping in the face of rapid inflation last month, and an increase in sales in April was revised down sharply.

+A separate data showed consumer confidence in the UK hit a record low this month.
+"It is not just the rising bills of today that are worrying us, it is the prospect of even higher bills tomorrow, and fears of a looming recession, which might cause our finances to unravel entirely," Hargreaves Lansdown analyst Sarah Coles said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)